 The law prohibits such actions, and there were no reports that the government failed to respect these prohibitions.

 Libel/Slander Laws: Civil society observers reported concerns about criticizing the government, primarily due to fear of facing libel charges, including under the cybercrime act.
 Civil society representatives indicated these fears resulted in media outlets practicing self-censorship.
 The act establishes criminal penalties, including imprisonment, for offenses including libel by electronic communication, cyberbullying, and illegal acquisition of data.
-The government did not charge anyone with libel or defamation during the year.
+In August Prime Minister Gonsalves threatened to sue a newspaper columnist, a former speaker of the lower house of parliament, for libel, accusing him of publishing an article that contained defamatory words.
+The prime minister’s lawyer asked the columnist to pay a substantial sum in damages or be sued.
+The prime minister agreed not to take legal action against the newspaper outlet that published the story after it subsequently removed the article at his request.

 The government did not restrict or disrupt access to the internet or censor online content, and there were no credible reports that the government monitored private online communications without appropriate legal authority.